 Outsourcing isn’t a decision that should be taken lightly.
 After all, you are handing a very important business function over to a third party, so you should want to know what they plan to do when they run your payroll.
 Ask to see their end-to-end process and security credentials.
 A reputable payroll bureau should be happy to share these with you.
 If they are hesitant you might want to take that as a sign to keep looking.

 Most outsourced payroll providers will charge a company a set amount for every employee they need to allocate to your payroll management.
-Some third party payroll bureaus, like Phase 3, also offer partially and fully outsourced payroll solutions that give your company more flexibility on price and control over your payroll process.
+Some third party payroll bureaus, like Phase 3, also offer partially and fully managed payroll solutions that give your company more flexibility on price and control over your payroll process.

 It’s also worth checking what other benefits are included in the cost of any outsourced payroll providers.
 Do they: